jozews321/T430-Hackintosh-Opencore/README.md

 - Integrated Fingerprint reader and WWAN card are not supported
 - Dual Booting is discouraged in this guide as there is many boot scenarios to cover properly here
 - SSD (HDDs suck)
-- USB drive (at least 16gb for full install or 2gb for internet recovery)
+- USB drive (at least 16gb for full installer or 2gb for internet recovery)

 ## ABOUT
 The provided ACPI tables in this OC EFI folder are made using a DSDT-less method via hotpatching to increase compatibility with different BIOS versions.